 \subsection{Efficient Fine-Tuning}

-Once a foundation VLM is trained, domain-specific fine-tuning is needed to adapt the model for specialized tasks or domains.
-While fine-tuning effectively improves domain-specific vocabulary and concepts, conventional Parameter Efficient Fine-Tuning has been focusing on LLM and text-related tasks, but how to best fine-tune a VLM remains less explored.
-In NVILA, we find that (i) The learning rate should be set differently for ViT and LLMs (ii) The tuning parts should be chosen dependently for different downstream tasks.
+Once a foundation VLM is trained, domain-specific fine-tuning adapts it to specialized tasks.
+Conventional parameter-efficient fine-tuning (PEFT) methods are largely studied in the context of LLMs, and how to best fine-tune a VLM remains underexplored.
+In NVILA, we find that (i) the learning rate should be set differently for the ViT and the LLM, and (ii) tuning only a small subset of ViT parameters can match full PEFT.

-When fine-tuning the vision encoder (ViT) and language model (LLM) together using PEFT methods, we observe that the learning rate should be set differently for VE and LLM: the learning rate for the ViT part will be 5-50$\times$ smaller than that for the LLM part.
-On the other hand, we also observe that fine-tuning the vision encoder with Layernorm can achieve comparable performance as LoRA (Table.~\ref{tab:finetune}) while being more computationally efficient: it can reduce the training time by 25\% compared to applying LoRA for the vision encoder.
-With the curated configuration setup, NVILA can be quickly fine-tuned to various downstream tasks under 24 GB memory with on-par performance.
+When jointly fine-tuning the vision encoder (ViT) and the language model (LLM) with PEFT methods, we observe that the ViT's learning rate should be 5--50$\times$ smaller than the LLM's.
+We also find that fine-tuning only the ViT's LayerNorm layers matches the accuracy of LoRA (\tab{tab:finetune}) while reducing training time by 25\% relative to applying LoRA to the vision encoder.
+With this configuration, NVILA can be fine-tuned to various downstream tasks within 24\,GB of GPU memory while maintaining on-par performance.